fsvreddit/hive-protect/README.md

 * Alert via a Discord or Slack webhook
 * Add mod note (native or Toolbox)

+Ban functionality was removed in version 2.0 due to changes in Admin policies on ban bots.
+Accounts can still be banned manually after reviewing them individually.

 ## Operation notes

 The app will only check a user's history once every 24 hours to avoid flooding the API with requests, it caches the results of the previous check.
 If a user is over the action threshold the cache duration is reduced to one hour.